 - Inverted with the "vampires" of I Am Legend, who are humans with a disease that (among other things) sends the body into overdrive.
 They run a fever of about 103 Fahrenheit as a baseline.

-- The A Song of Ice and Fire books have The Others, undead and cold, to the point where the ambient temperature drops when they're around.
+- The Others, undead and cold, to the point where the ambient temperature drops when they're around.

-- Also, the wights, the reanimated corpses of the Others' victims are also ice-cold to the touch, though they don't drop the ambient temperature.
+- The wights, the reanimated corpses of the Others' victims are also ice-cold to the touch, though they don't drop the ambient temperature.

 - American Gods teaches us that while the undead may not be colder than room temperature, they feel so cold that experiencing any other sensation at all becomes a problem.

 - The Archancellor's hat from Discworld seems to contain the souls (or shades) of all the previous archancellors.
 It can deliver a freezing chill from within because of it.